internal server error (UnicodeDecodeError) during rhodecode-index request

 adding a "* = 1" to the EXCLUDE section of the search_mapping.ini and only including one repo in the INCLUDE section but the same behavior.

-#3 Updated by lee loucks 11 months ago
+#3 Updated by lee loucks over 1 year ago

 using a shell script iterating through rhodecode-api get_repo repoid:xyz calls I identified a repo that seems to have an issue.
 Browsing to it via the web interface results in the attached exception being tracked captured in the Exceptions Tracker

-#5 Updated by lee loucks 11 months ago
+#5 Updated by lee loucks over 1 year ago

 Something was wrong with the data in the RC db.
 I moved the offending repo out of the repository directory and requested a rescan with destroy old data selected.
 RC reported that it removed said repo as expected.
 I moved the formerly offending repo back into the repository directory, rescanned and get_repos and rhodecode-index runs successfully now.

-#7 Updated by Marcin Kuzminski [staff] 11 months ago
+#7 Updated by Marcin Kuzminski [CTO] over 1 year ago

 Based on the exception this error was caused by encryption problem.
 The clone_url are encrypted using a key stored in rhodecode.ini if that key changes sometimes decrypted data cannot be read properly.
 This could be caused by migration from old instance for example.